E018 - The Verbal Defence Pattern of Fight (part 1)Jun 15, 2020

 Enjoy this week's video episode, or continue reading the blog below!

 Now to contextualise, we’re talking about the Fight response as part of the ‘four Fs’ of Fight, Flight, Freeze or Fawn.
-A shout out to Peter Walker whose work on PTSD is extraordinary.
-I’ve linked him below.
+A shout out to Pete Walker, whose work on PTSD is extraordinary.

-In this video we will investigate the defense pattern that is dominated by a fight response – how their voice operates, how it gets shut down and what to do about developing a healthier response.
+In this blog we will investigate the defense pattern that is dominated by a fight response – how the voice operates, how it gets shut down and what to do about developing a healthier response.